Konamiman/Nextor/docs/Nextor 2.1 Programmers Reference.md

 ## 7. Change history

 This section contains the change history for the different versions of Nextor.
 Only the changes that are meaningful from the application developer point of view are listed.
-For information on changes in general, please look at the _[Nextor 2.0 User Manual](Nextor%202.0%20User%20Manual.md)_ document.
-For information on changes related to driver development, please look at the _[Nextor 2.0 Driver Development Guide](Nextor%202.0%20Driver%20Development%20Guide.md)_ document.
+For information on changes in general, please look at the _[Nextor 2.1 User Manual](Nextor%202.1%20User%20Manual.md)_ document.
+For information on changes related to driver development, please look at the _[Nextor 2.1 Driver Development Guide](Nextor%202.1%20Driver%20Development%20Guide.md)_ document.

+This list contains the changes for the 2.1 branch only.
+For the change history of the 2.0 branch see the _[Nextor 2.0 Programmers Reference](../../../blob/v2.0/docs/Nextor%202.0%20Programmers%20Reference.md#7-change-history)_ document.

-### 7.1. v2.0.5 beta 1
+### 7.1. v2.1.0 beta 1

 * [_GDRVR](#38-get-information-about-a-device-driver-_gdrvr-78h) now returns an extra flag that tells if the driver implements the DRV_CONFIG routine.

-### 7.2. v2.0.4

-* If an environment variable named ERRLANG exists with value EN, the _EXPLAIN function call will return error messages in English even if the kanji mode is active.
-See 2.6. _EXPLAIN (66h).

-### 7.3. v2.0.3

-* Corrected a bug in the _DPARM function call: it was always returning a value of 1 in +28 (meaning “FAT16 filesystem”) when then cluster count was between 4080 and 4095, without actually checking the filesystem contained in the drive.
-See 2.4. _DPARM (31h)

-* Added an explanation about the zero allocation information mode in section 2.2. _ALLOC (1Bh)

-### 7.4. v2.0 final

-(There are no changes relevant to application development in this version)

-### 7.5. v2.0 Beta 2

-The NEXTOR.SYS version number reported by the DOSVER function call can now be changed (see 6.2.
-Changing the NEXTOR.SYS version number).

-### 7.6. v2.0 Beta 1

-(There are no changes relevant to application development in this version)

-### 7.7. v2.0 Alpha 2b

-(There are no changes relevant to application development in this version)

-### 7.8. v2.0 Alpha 2

-* The DOSVER function call has been extended to allow detection of Nextor in MSX-DOS 1 mode.

-* The GDRVR, GPART, CDRVR and GDLI function calls now work in MSX-DOS 1 mode.
+* [_MAPDRV](#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) now allows to mount files.

+* [_GDLI](#39-get-information-about-a-drive-letter-_gdli-79h) returns a new set of information for drives where a file is mounted.

+* [Error codes](#4-new-error-codes) "File is mounted" (.FMNT) and "Bad file size" (.BFSZ) introduced.